The role of wind asphericity in dynamical friction: Astrophysical applications

 For a star moving through the interstellar medium with $n_a$, $\dot{M}_w$, $v_w$, and $v_a$ equal to the referential values in Equation~(\ref{tauncgs}) we obtain a critical time $t_c\sim 10^5~t_H$, with $t_H$ the Hubble timescale.
 Also, for G20 (which used $n_a=10$ cm$^{-3}$, $\dot{M}_w=7.24\times10^{-11}\,M_{\odot}$yr$^{-1}$, $v_w=1000$ km s$^{-1}$, and $v_a=10$ km s$^{-1}$), the critical time to reach steady state is well above the Hubble timescale ($t_c \gtrsim 10^3~{\rm Gyr} \gg t_H$).
 Therefore, the DF is negligible in this case.
 A higher environment density or a greater stellar mass loss rate is required to reduce the timescale over which the DF becomes important.
 For example, a Wolf-Rayet star with $\dot{M}\sim (10^{-6}-10^{-4})~M_{\odot}$ yr$^{-1}$ \citep[][]{wolfrayet,wolfrayet2} moving through the same medium will reach the critical velocity in a shorter time ($t_c \sim (1-10)$~Gyr $\lesssim t_H$), but the DF will still remain negligible.

 For a Sun-like star moving in an elliptical orbit (hence, with a high Mach number) through the inner part of a disc around an active galactic nucleus (AGN) \citep[specifically, the inner most region of a Seyfert galaxy with $n_a \gtrsim 10^{15}$~cm$^{-3}$, ][]{agndensityJ}, and assuming the same parameters as above, we obtain $t_c \sim 10$~Myr.
 Thus, the DF is negligible since the timescale is much larger than the translation of the star around a $10^8$~M$_\odot$ supermassive black hole \citep[which is $\sim 90$~days, considering an AGN disc size of 1 lightday,][]{agnlight}.
-In contrast, the DF acting on a Wolf-Rayet star located within the inner part of an AGN disc is significant (since its critical time is $t_c \sim (100-1000)$~yr).
-If the Wolf-Rayet star is located in the outer part of the AGN disc, the DF is unimportant ($t_c\sim (0.4-4)$~Myr}).
+In contrast, the DF acting on a Wolf-Rayet star located within the inner part of an AGN disc is significant (since its critical time is $t_c \sim (100-1000)$~yr) and will cause migration to outer parts of the disc.
+If the Wolf-Rayet star is located in the outer part of the AGN disc, our results show that it will also experience acceleration due to DF, agreeing with the works of \citep{Liu25}, but because of the very big critical time $\left(t_c\sim \left(0.4-4\right)\rm{Myr}\right)$, the DF effect is unimportant.